-26.0 ICW Dispute Resolution Scheme
+26.0 Alternative Dispute Resolution Scheme and Process

-- 26.1 The ICW ADR process is an independent of the Builder/Developer and of ICW.
+- 26.1 The ADR process is independent of the Builder/Developer and of ICW.
+ICW do not mediate or carry out any form of dispute resolution themselves.
 Any matter referred to this scheme is solely with regard to a Dispute under the Code in respect of Snagging.
-Decisions are not insured under the ICW Structural Warranty Policy. - 26.2 The Buyer may refer a Dispute to ICW within 30 days of receiving a final response from the Builder/ Developer. - 26.3 In the event that a Dispute cannot be resolved and either party does not accept the result, the case may be passed to an independent Adjudicator. - 26.4 The Adjudication will be an independent process conducted by the offices of The Property Ombudsman under their Alternative Dispute Resolution Scheme (ADR) (www.tpos.co.uk). - 26.5 The Adjudicator will decide if the Buyer has a legitimate Dispute and if so, will decide if they have suffered financial loss, and/or emotional distress and/or inconvenience because of the Builder's breach of the Code.
-The Adjudicator will quantify the financial loss. - 26.7 The Builder/Developer must: - Comply with the Adjudicator's decision(s), accepted by the Buyer and is/are within the remit of the Code; - Pay the Buyer the amount which the Adjudicator has awarded; and - Pay such an award within the time frame stated by the Adjudicator. - 26.8 The Adjudicator may impose an award or decision, including the following: - Completion of the work required to the Home which is agreed by the Adjudicator and falls within the financial limits of the Dispute: - A financial award of up to 25% of the Purchase Price the Home subject to a maximum of £15,000.00 (inclusive of VAT) from the Builder/Developer; - A combination of financial compensation and completion of the work to the Home within the financial limits of a Dispute; - Discretionary compensation for inconvenience, of up to £1,000.00; - May rule that the complaint is not substantiated and reject the Dispute; - Reimbursement of the Buyer's case registration fee of £100; and - Refer the Builder to the Disciplinary and Sanctions panel.
+Decisions are not insured under the ICW Structural Warranty Policy. - 26.2 The Buyer can refer a Dispute to ICW only after following and exhausting the Builders/Developers complaint process and allowing them 56 days from the date of the original complaint to issue their final response or final offer to resolve the complaint.
+The Buyer must refer the Dispute to ICW within: - 12 months from the date of the Builder/Developer final response or final offer to resolve the original complaint; or - 12 months from the date of making their original complaint in writing to the Builder/Developer, if the Builder/Developer has not responded. - 26.3 In the event that a Dispute cannot be resolved directly between the Buyer the Builder/Developer and either party does not accept the result, the case may be passed to an independent Adjudicator, CEDR. - 26.4 The Adjudication will be an independent process conducted by the offices of The Centre for Effective Dispute Resolution (CEDR) under their Alternative Dispute Resolution Scheme (ADR). - 26.5 The Adjudicator will decide if the Buyer has a legitimate Dispute and if so, will decide if they have suffered financial loss, and/or emotional distress and/or inconvenience because of the Builder's breach of the Code.
+The Adjudicator will quantify the financial loss. - 26.6 The Builder/Developer must: - Comply with the Adjudicator's decision(s), accepted by the Buyer and is/are within the remit of the Code; - Pay the Buyer the amount which the Adjudicator has awarded; and - Pay such an award within the time frame stated by the Adjudicator. - 26.7 The Adjudicator may impose an award or decision, including the following: - Completion of the work required to the Home which is agreed by the Adjudicator and falls within the financial limits of the Dispute; - A financial award of up to 25% of the Purchase Price the Home subject to a maximum of £15,000.00 (inclusive of VAT) from the Builder/Developer; - A combination of financial compensation and completion of the work to the Home within the financial limits of a Dispute; - Discretionary compensation for distress and inconvenience, of up to £1,000.00; - May rule that the complaint is not substantiated and reject the Dispute; and - Refer the Builder to the Disciplinary and Sanctions panel.

-26.0 ICW Dispute Resolution Scheme
+26.0 Alternative Dispute Resolution Scheme and Process

-26.9 The Buyer must:
+26.8 The Buyer must:

-- Complete an application form; - Send the completed form to the ICW Dispute Resolution Scheme (DRS); - Include all supporting evidence; - Should there be a requirement for independent report which has been required by the independent adjudicator, this will be at the cost of the Buyer and there is no guarantee that any adjudicator will reimburse the cost. - Attach copies of any receipts and/or invoices; and
+- Obtain a deadlock letter from ICW; - Complete ADR application form via CEDR's website; - Include all supporting evidence; - Should there be a requirement for an independent report which has been required by the independent adjudicator, this will be at the cost of the Buyer and there is no guarantee that any adjudicator will reimburse the cost. - Attach copies of any receipts and/or invoices; and - Follow all aspects of CEDR's application process.

-26.10 The Adjudicator will:
+26.9 The Adjudicator will:

-- Ask the Builder/Developer to respond to the Buyer's statement; - Review whether the Buyer has a substantial complaint. - 26.11 The Buyer will then be given a copy of the Builder's statement and asked to respond.
+- Ask the Builder/Developer to respond to the Buyer's statement; - Review whether the Buyer has a substantial complaint. - 26.10 The Buyer will then be given a copy of the Builder's statement and asked to respond.
 At this stage in the process the Buyer cannot make any further complaint about the Dispute.

-26.12 The Adjudicator will:
+26.11 The Adjudicator will: